scaucao/Fracture-network-prescribed-mesh/README.md

 # Fracture_network-prescribed-mesh
-This repository contains the initial mesh file for the numerical example: "Example 3: Flow through a 2D porous media with fracture network" of the work:
+This repository contains the mesh file for the numerical example: "Example 3: Flow through a 2D porous media with fracture network" of the work:

 S. Caucao, G.N.
 Gatica, and L.F.
 Gatica: A Banach spaces-based mixed finite element method for the stationary convective Brinkman-Forchheimer problem.
 Preprint 2023-10, Centro de Investigación en Ingeniería Matemática (CI²MA), Universidad de Concepción, (2023).